watson-developer-cloud/ruby-sdk/README.md

 - With some service instances, you authenticate to the API by using **[IAM](#iam)**.
 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.
-- Visual Recognition uses a form of [API key](#api-key) only with instances created before May 23, 2018.
-Newer instances of Visual Recognition use IAM.

 ### Getting credentials
 To find out which authentication to use, view the service credentials.
 You find the service credentials for authentication the same way for all Watson services: